 Excerpted from the introduction to The Relevance of Kabir.
 By Todd Vickers

 Let us let go of taboos when encountering poems.
 A lyricist mixes metaphors like a cook making soup.
 Before you taste this broth, be warned, I like spice!
-When we allow bold statements, we quickly clarify ideas that might otherwise be obscure, hence the … Read More
+When we allow bold statements, we quickly clarify ideas that might otherwise be obscure, … Read More

 In my latest book, The Relevance of Kabir, I use a strong metaphor concerning prostitution to make a point about honesty and taboo subjects.
 Woody “Bee,” the subject of this essay, is a part of that metaphor.
 Although I have known several prostitutes in my life, for various reasons, Woody … Read More